 BLACK BOX REPERTORY COMPANY MEMBERS

-|Sara Giacomini (Education Director & Administrative Director) is ecstatic to serve as a member of the Black Box Repertory Company.
+|Sara Giacomini (Education Director & Administrative Director) is honored to be a member of the Black Box Repertory Company.
 Sara is also an actor and teaching artist at Black Box.
 She is a graduate of Farleigh Dickinson University, where she earned her BA in Musical Theatre.
-She has appeared in numerous Black Box productions, and recently returned after touring the country as Sally in The Cat in the Hat (Two Beans Productions/TheatreworksUSA).
-During the year, she teaches Black Box's Musical Theater Workshop for Kids class.
+She has appeared in numerous Black Box productions, most recently playing Romeo in Romeo and Juliet.
+Past teaching credits at Black Box PAC include: Musical Theatre Kids Workshop (Wonderland, The Secret Garden, Into the Woods JR.) and Drama Kids (James and the Giant Peach).
 Other teaching credits include: George Street Playhouse and Wharton Institute for the Performing Arts.
 "Never apologize for your art." saragiacomini.com|